react-loadable/revised/README.md

 # Background

 There are several bugs in the original `react-loadable` package.
-The author also discontinued it for a long time ago.
+The author abandoned it a long time ago.

 This is a revised and actively maintained version of the original `react-loadable` package.

 There are several changes in this package compared to the origin.

-- Support webpack 5, and also previous versions.
+- Support webpack 4 and webpack 5.
-- Support newer webpack by loading assets from chunk groups, instead of from chunks.
+- Support newer webpack's structure by loading assets from chunk groups, instead of from chunks.
 - Support preload, prefetch assets.
 - Filter hot update assets by default.
-This can be changed by setting the options.
+This can be changed by the options.
 - Simpler stats file format.
 - Rewritten in Typescript.
 - Converted to ES6 module.